Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 That feels indefensible, and I do not defend it.

-So, who is she talking about in Joy Reed?
+So who is she talking about in Joy Reed?

-Now, um look, I what they do over there has no impact on my life, to be very honest.
+Look, what they do over there has no impact on my life, to be very honest.

 I mean, I even got a cut of Joy Reed.

-Fascism is already here, etc.
+Fascism is already here, et cetera.

 But just who is she defending?